PeterJonesProjects/projects-msc/README.md

 The code and folders for each project will be uploded once permission is accquired.

-Each project was completed in parallel with another project, with a one-week learning period prior to beginning each project to understand the fundamentals behind the system or statistical process.
+Four weeks total for a block.
+Each project was completed in parallel with another project during a single block, with a one-week learning period prior to beginning each project to understand the fundamentals behind the system or statistical process.

 ***